JuergenGutsch/blog/_source/_posts/2017-03-13-integrate-meetup-events-on-your-website.md

 As you can see everything is One-Way bound because the data is never changed.
 The “ng-bind-html” binds HTML content from the meetup event description.

-The Angular controller is simple, it is uses the "sce” service to ensure that the provided HTML content from the meetup API is marked as secure.
+The Angular controller is simple, it is uses the "\$sce” service to ensure that the provided HTML content from the meetup API is marked as secure.
 When we change a model outside of angular, we must notify our changes with “vm.scope.$apply()”.

 ~~~ javascript
 (function () {